umalabs/correlated-authorization/README.md

 #### *B. JWT Assertion Profile*

-&emsp;If the client cannot be registered at the AS-RO, consider the authorization flow listed in Appendix B. This flow uses the JWT Assertion Profile [8], and should only be used for immediate one-time access.
+&emsp;If the client cannot be registered at the AS-RO, consider the authorization flow listed in Appendix B. This flow uses the JWT Assertion Profile [8], and may only be used for immediate one-time access.

 ## VI.
 Push-Pull Trust Elevation